 Hatzic Houses for Sale

-Search all Hatzic Houses for Sale and real estate listings below.
-Hatzic is a neighbourhood in Mission, BC.
-Located in Mission’s eastern region, Hatzic is a semi-rural neighbourhood and is home to Westminster Abbey, a well-known monastery.
+Search all Hatzic houses for sale and real estate listings below.
+Hatzic is a semi-rural neighbourhood in Mission, BC, located in Mission’s eastern region.
+Hatzic borders the Fraser River and is home to Westminster Abbey, a well-known monastery.
+Big box stores, amenities and restaurants are all found 10 minutes away in downtown Mission.

 Real Estate in Hatzic